-Please visit the Linguistics Department course pages for detailed current descriptions; if you would like a more current syllabus for a specific course, just drop me a line.
+These are the courses I teach on a regular basis at NYU.
+Please visit the Linguistics Department course pages for the current schedule. if you need a syllabus for a specific course, just drop me a line.

 Phonological Analysis: introduction to phonology.
 Prerequisite: Sound & Language (phonetics course).

 Sound and Language: Introduction to linguistic phonetics.
 No prerequisites.

 Introduction to Morphology at an Advanced Level: An introduction to morphological theory aimed at graduates and advanced undergrads who have taken syntax and phonology already.